-I’ve always been interested in faeries, but had never considered them to be a career option!
+I’ve always been interested in faeries but had never considered them to be a career option!
 At just shy of 21, I wasn’t thinking much about my career at all and was content working in a small art shop.
 One day, my boss asked me to paint something to fill an empty frame that was sitting around the shop.
 I asked her what I should paint, and she said, “I don’t know, paint a fairy or something.”
 So, I did.

 Three days later, the piece sold, so I decided to paint another.
 It sold quickly as well.
 I began painting faeries whenever I had spare time, and my boss was kind enough to give me a section in the shop to display them.
 From then on, everything evolved as if the faeries willed it so.
 I became more and more drawn to painting them.
 After a few years, I was able to become a full-time artist.
-More than twenty years later, I’m still painting them!
+Nearly thirty years later, I’m still painting them and their elemental friends – mermaids, dragons, and more!

 I suppose the old tales of faeries capturing humans and keeping them forever might be true.
 My goal has always been to capture a moment and offer it to the viewer in my paintings.
 They can then weave their own story.